Pazhassi Raja: Assessment

 Swaminatha Iyer, a Company agent had noted as early as 1797 that extreme popularity of Raja was because he remained in his country with his subjects during Mysore invasions and shared with them the trials and tribulations and also due to his extreme generosity to this peasantry.
 It was on account of love and support from his subjects that Raja could evade and fight the East India Company for a decade even when he had a bounty on his head.

 After his fellow Rajas in Malabar submitted to East India Company after 1798, Raja himself knew well that he will be defeated and killed in the long run if he chose to continue to fight against the East India Company.
 But yet he refused to compromise.
 In a letter to Kalyat Kuttieman, he revealed his intent to resist the company's authority to the end.

 He took initiative to rebuild his country which was devastated by Mysore invasions.
 As part of this, he borrowed money from Tellicherry Factory and gave financial help to his peasants to resume agriculture along with distribution of seeds and cattle.
 This was in contrast to rest of Rajas of Malabar who squeezed peasants.
 This was one reason why his popularity with masses remained high.

-Raja is also credited with the spread of agriculture in Wynad.
-He started a program that encouraged tribesmen in Wynad to adopt settled agriculture.
-As part of this program, he instructed his vassals in Wynad to distribute cattle and seeds to tribesmen in Wynad.
+Raja is also credited with the spread of agriculture in Wayanad.
+He started a program that encouraged tribesmen in Wayanad to adopt settled agriculture.
+As part of this program, he instructed his vassals in Wayanad to distribute cattle and seeds to tribesmen in Wayanad.

 Supporters

 Pazhassi Raja was assisted by eighty chieftains during his wars and some were entrusted with administrative responsibilities also.
-Most prominent of them are Chengoteri Chathu, Pallur Eman, Kaitheri Ambu, Kannavath Nambiar, Thalakkal Chandu, Sankaran Moopan and Edachena Kunkan.Among the Thiyyar chieftains who supported Pazhassi Raja were Pullambil Shankaran, a leader from Mattannur who fell in battle at the forefront of his soldiers.
-Other notable Thiyyar leaders devoted to Kaitheri Ambu included Daramman, Palolel Arayikutty, Kotiyeri Thondan, and Kanakott Pokkai, who collectively commanded forces of up to 700 musketeers.
-Additional prominent Thiyyar chieftains were Unnikunaen Kannan Thandeyan, Palayi Erayikutty, and Kalyatte Kannan, in whom Pazhassi Raja placed great trust due to their demonstrated bravery, tactical expertise, and unwavering loyalty.
+Most prominent of them are Chengoteri Chathu, Pallur Eman, Kaitheri Ambu, Kannavath Nambiar, Thalakkal Chandu, Sankaran Moopan and Edachena Kunkan.